deco3500-2017/quarterlifecrisis/Standup Week 10/activity-feed/readme.md

 Example is scrum meeting.
 Eg. individual accountability occurs when the performance of each individual is assessed and results given back to the group in order to identify those in need of more assistance and support. http://www.sciencedirect.com/science/article/pii/S1877042813032941

-*Attributes of Groups More Likely to be success*
+*Attributes of Groups More Likely to be successfull*
 - Social skills
     - Know and trust each each other
     - Adjoin ambiguously